New Mexico Tour Bus Crash Death Toll Up To Three With 24 More Injured

 According to ABC, a commercial passenger bus and three other vehicles were involved in a domino effect car crash around 2:00 a.m.
-Sunday, on the stretch of Interstate 25 just north of Bernalillo, New Mexico (about 18 miles north of Albuquerque.)
+Sunday, on the stretch of Interstate 25 just north of Bernalillo, New Mexico (about 18 miles north of Albuquerque).

 Sandoval County Sheriff’s Office spokesman Lt.
 Keith Elder said that the accident initiated when a car hit a pickup truck from behind, and its driver was ejected onto the highway.
-The bus driver took evasive action to avoid hitting the disabled car and its driver, and rolled.
+The bus driver took evasive action to avoid hitting the disabled car and its driver and rolled.
 The overturned bus was then sideswiped by a semi-truck.

 Authorities say 35 people were on the bus, (although the bus company could only confirm 34, including 32 passengers and 2 drivers) and 38 people were checked by emergency personnel on scene.
-The person ejected from the car was killed, and two other fatalities reported, although it’s unknown whether they were bus passengers or in one of the other vehicles involved.
-All three of the dead victims names are being withheld until relatives can be notified, said Elder.
+The person ejected from the car was killed, and two other fatalities were reported, although it’s unknown whether they were bus passengers or in one of the other vehicles involved.
+All three of the dead victims’ names are being withheld until relatives can be notified, said Elder.

 At least two victims of the crash were airlifted from the scene by medical helicopters.